-Given any truth table, we can use the method of proving the DNF Theorem (or the CNF Theorem) via truth tables from chapter 43, to write down a scheme which has the same truth table.
+Given any truth table, we can use the method of proving the DNF Theorem (or the CNF Theorem) via truth tables from chapter 45, to write down a scheme which has the same truth table.
 For example, employing the truth table method for proving the DNF Theorem, we find that the following scheme has the same characteristic truth table as $\heartsuit(A, B, C)$, above:

-$(A \land B \land \neg C) \lor (A \land \neg B \land C) \lor (\neg A \land B \land \neg C)$ subsidiary results.
+$(A \land B \land \neg C) \lor (A \land \neg B \land C) \lor (\neg A \land B \land \neg C)$ completeness of '¬' and '∨'.
+Observe that the scheme that we generate, using the truth table method of proving the DNF Theorem, will only contain the connectives '¬', ' \land ' and ' \lor '.
+So it suffices to show that there is an equivalent scheme which contains only '¬' and ' \lor '.
+To demonstrate this, we simply consider that

 It follows that the connectives of TFL are jointly functionally complete.
-We now prove each of the are logically equivalent.
+We now prove each of the subsidiary results.